Ethorbit/nzc-docker/README.md

 ## Optimizing
 Everything runs on a single machine, so edit: `.limits.env`

-**Warning: if Docker stores volumes on a partition, you need to set the DISK manually or containers can't start/stop**

-IO limits are applied only to the disk device set by `DISK`.
-This is because all IO heavy operations take place in volumes, and there is (or should only be) one disk for volumes.

 Change which CPU threads each service runs off of.
 Keep in mind that the games are single-threaded, so there is no point assigning them more than one thread.